Getting started with the Dapr Workflow Python SDK

 in self-hosted mode.

-In the Python example project, the app.py
+In the Python example project, the simple.py

 file contains the setup of the app, including: